DmitryZagr/ru.mail.server/README.md

 #### Building NettyServer From Source
 To compile NettyServer from source, you need a Java compiler supporting Java 1.8 and JAVA_HOME pointing to this JDK.
-You can compile EqualizerFX with [Maven](https://maven.apache.org/index.html).
+You can compile NettyServer with [Maven](https://maven.apache.org/index.html).

 ```sh
 $ git clone https://github.com/DmitryZagr/ru.mail.server.git